Cielquan/mirrors-poetry/README.md

 This mirror will be archived when https://github.com/python-poetry/poetry/pull/2511 is merged.

 **EDIT: The PR was merged and will propably be released with the next 1.2 (pre-)release.
-I intend to support this mirror until the full release of 1.2.0.**
+I intend to support this mirror until the next release of 1.2.0.
+Afterwards new releases of 1.1.x are only supported on request via issue.**

 For pre-commit: see https://github.com/pre-commit/pre-commit For poetry: see https://github.com/python-poetry/poetry